bplein/mastodon-docker-compose/README.md

 Generate your secrets and add them to the `.env` before continuing!:
 ```
-# run to generate the VAPID public and private keys and add to .env, without clobbering anything in there
+# Run to generate the VAPID public and private keys and add to .env, without clobbering anything in there
 docker-compose run --rm web bundle exec rake mastodon:webpush:generate_vapid_key

-# run to generate the ACTIVE_RECORD_ENCRYPTION keys and add to .env, without clobbering anything in there
+# Run to generate the ACTIVE_RECORD_ENCRYPTION keys and add to .env, without clobbering anything in there
 docker-compose run --rm web bundle exec bin/rails db:encryption:init

-# twice for secrets, once for OTP_SECRET and once for SECRET_KEY_BASE, and add to .env, without clobbering anything in there
+# Run twice for secrets, once for OTP_SECRET and once for SECRET_KEY_BASE, and add to .env, without clobbering anything in there
 docker-compose run --rm web bundle exec bin/rails secret
 docker-compose run --rm web bundle exec bin/rails secret
 ```